GeomScale/volesti/docs/getting_started/install.md

     sudo ldconfig
     export CPLUS_INCLUDE_PATH="/opt/intel/mkl/include:$CPLUS_INCLUDE_PATH"

-You can run the tests by `cmake test` or `ctest -jK` where `K` the number of `CPU` threads.
+You can run the tests by `ctest -jK` where `K` the number of `CPU` threads.
 By adding the option `--verbose` to `ctest` you get more information about the tests, *e.g.* time per test, volume computed and the name of the polytope or convex body.

 ### Development environment from Docker container
 ---